tytydraco/yessleep/out/I_saved_a_young_womans_life_I_should_have_let_her_die.md

 The firefighting squad I am a part of began our ninety six hour break.
 We did one of two things after a five day tour.
-The responsible ones went home to be their families.
-The rest of us made way to a bar called Aisling’s, the hangout spot for my department.
-I chose to do the latter.
+The responsible ones went home to be with their families.
+The rest of us made our way to a bar called Aisling’s, the hangout spot for my department.
 We all deserved to decompress.
 I did not feel guilty about it.
 I knew the rest of my free time would focus on my wife, Grace, and child, Anna.
 Grace made plans of us going to the aquarium before May was over.
 We went there every other month, and while I found the trip boring, they always seemed to find it fun.

-Although some of the guys did get drunk within a half hour of us being there, most were too tired to party till dawn.
+Although some of the guys did get drunk within a half hour of us being at Aisling’s, most were too tired to party till dawn.
 Instead we played darts, watched a fight on ESPN, ate some greasy food, and enjoyed pints of Guinness.
 I was ready to crawl into bed and go to sleep after three ales.
 I ordered an Uber and stepped out to wait for it.
 I peered up the road to look for my ride home.
 A woman in a sleek beige jacket walked by, and she was nineteen or twenty years of age.
 She had ear buds in, kept her head down and seemed to mind her own business.

 A silver Camry skidded around the corner and onto the sidewalk.
 It headed for us.

 I pushed her into the doorway of the pub.
 We fell together into the front hallway as the car missed us by millimeters.

 The Camry crashed into a parked vehicle outside.
 The next door coffee shop’s windows shattered.
-Yells and frantic voices speaking into their cell phones littered the street.
+Yells and frantic voices speaking into their cell phones bombarded the street.

 I stood and brushed the tops of my pant legs.
 I helped the young lady stand.